What are the Signs of Oxycodone Abuse?

 What Happens When You Misuse Oxycodone?

-Oxycodone interacts with your body and brain similar to other legal and illegal opioids.
-It acts by connecting to the opioid receptors in your brain, which then causes a release of dopamine.3
+Oxycodone interacts with your body and brain in a similar way as other legal and illegal opioids.
+It connects to the opioid receptors in your brain, which then causes a release of dopamine.3

-Dopamine is the “feel good” neurotransmitter, which activates the reward system of your brain and produces euphoria and feelings of well-being.
-When you use oxycodone and experience euphoria, you may begin to crave that feeling again, leading you to return to the substance for the pleasurable reward.
-This cycle of oxycodone abuse, craving the reward, and misusing oxycodone again can lead to a compulsive cycle that ultimately results in oxycodone addiction.
+Dopamine is the “feel good” neurotransmitter, which activates the reward system of the brain and produces euphoria and feelings of well-being.
+When you use oxycodone and experience euphoria, you may begin to crave that feeling again, leading to repeated use for the pleasurable reward.
+This cycle of oxycodone abuse, craving the reward, and misusing oxycodone again spirals until it ultimately results in oxycodone addiction.

 Tolerance